 Sleeps: In Sukau town, there are a couple of B&B places with dorms starting at 20MYR a night.
 Private double rooms start at about 50MYR.
 There are numerous homestays for 50MYR.

-Tours: You can join up with parties of package-bookers on their guided river trips for about 40MYR for a 2 hour trip.
+Tours: You can join up with parties of package-bookers on their lodge’s guided river trips for about 40MYR for a 2 hour trip.
 On foot, there doesn’t seem to be any guided trekking in Sukau town, but there is a track at the north end of town that takes you into some forest, so you can do your own ‘trek’.

 Sukau is about 40 miles/70km down a dead-end spur off highway 13.
-Getting down this last bit of road is going to be the trickiest part of the exercise – more about it later.
+Getting down this last bit of road is going to be the hardest part of the exercise – more about it later.

-Long distance buses from Tawau/Semporna/Lahad Dhatu to Sandakan or Kota Kinabalu go past the junction with the Sukau
+Long distance buses from Tawau/Semporna/Lahad Dhatu to Sandakan or Kota Kinabalu go past the junction with the Sukau spur road (which is known as “the junction”).
+The buses can let you off there.

 There is also another junction about 30 miles up the road (known as “the checkpoint” – it’s a police checkpoint for illegal immigrants at the 32 mile marker from Sandakan).
 If you’re short of big buses, changing here can give you more options.
 For example, if you were coming from Sandakan, you could get an early big bus bound for KK (the red line on the map), ride it 32 miles to the checkpoint, then change to a KK-Semporna bus (green line on the map) and jump out at “the junction” to Sukau.